 Design content for at-a-glance ease.

-Will shoppers be interacting with your content visually or through speech?
-With the emergence of voice-to-screen devices, retailers need to assume they’ll be doing both.
-This requires optimizing site content for presentation on a touchscreen and by a voice assistant.
+Having shoppers interacting with your content both visually and by voice requires optimizing site content for presentation on a touchscreen and by a voice assistant.

 Design product listings to be context-rich.

-Voice-to-screen optimization stresses the need for clarity and structure in your PLs.
+Voice-to-screen optimization requires your PLs to be both clear and structured.
 Many retailers have already begun optimizing their sites for voice search, but voice-to-screen devices add another wrinkle to the process.

 Write relevant, quality information, for featured snippets.